NETWAYS/foreman-training/Setup.md

 ## Virtual machine foreman.localdomain

-To setup a new version of the virtual machine install CentOS 8 from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.2, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1.
+To setup a new version of the virtual machine install CentOS Stream 8 from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.2, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1.